Brian Voce

 University of Lincoln.
 B. A. Hon's Graphic Design.

-I am the Year 2 leader for BA Hons Graphic Design at the University of Lincoln where I teach on the Year 1 and 2 Graphics Modules, and Year 1 Creative Advertising Modules.
-(I'm also involved in developing links with local schools and the wider community through a programme of workshops and visits).
-I organise the Univerity's October Big Draw event for the College of Arts, and act as the contact point for the School of Design and regional schools and colleges.
+I was the Year 2 leader for BA Hons Graphic Design at the University of Lincoln where I taught on the Year 1, 2 and 3 Graphics Modules, and Year 1 Creative Advertising Modules.
+I also led and organised the Univerity's annual Big Draw event for the College of Arts, and acted as the contact point for the School of Design and regional schools and colleges.
+In the summer of 2024 I gave up my full time post as a Senior Lecturer at The University of Lincoln, School of Design, to focus on my practice, and on developing arts workshops.

 Offender Learning.